apache/cordova-plugin-device-motion/README.md

 ### Android Quirks

-The accelerometer is called with the __SENSOR_DELAY_UI__ flag, which limits the maximum readout frequency to something between 20 and 60 Hz, depending on the device.
+The accelerometer is called with the `SENSOR_DELAY_UI` flag, which limits the maximum readout frequency to something between 20 and 60 Hz, depending on the device.
 Values for __period__ corresponding to higher frequencies will result in duplicate samples.
+More details can be found in the [Android API Guide](http://developer.android.com/guide/topics/sensors/sensors_overview.html#sensors-monitor).

 ### iOS Quirks